gamecicn/Getting_and_Cleaning_Data_project1/README.md

 			Split data frame by new factor to a list.

 		*3.3	Get mean for each variable

+		*3.4	Drop useless columns
+				Some columns is useless in final data frame, remove them.

 		*3.4	Wrtie to txt
 			Wrtie to data file.